katanemo/katanemo-aaa/samples/ehr-service/README.md

 ```
 $ export PATH=$PATH:`pwd`/../../cli/bin
 ```
-Ensure that katutil is working by typing in following,
+Ensure that katutil is working by typing in following
 ```
 $ katutil get-default-service | jq -r .serviceId
 ```
-$ export PATH=$PATH:../../cli/bin

 2. Deploy ARC and Katanemo using CDK